jackgill/scrat-dcpu/README.markdown

 * Assembler does not support labels
 * Assembler does not support short-form values
-* Emulator only supports SET, ADD, SUB, MUL, and DIV opcodes
+* Emulator does not support stack
-* Emulator only includes registers, overflow and memory (no stack, no program counter)
+* Emulator does not support program counter or flow control instructions (IFE, IFN, IFG, IFB)